The Easter long weekend can sometimes feel like a state-sanctioned excuse to stuff our faces with as many Easter eggs and hot cross buns as we like.

 2. Maintain your exercise routine over the holiday break

 "The most important thing around this time is to keep the consistency with your training," Tiff says, "not because it burns calories, but because it regulates your appetite.
 If you're going to indulge in more sugar, then it's going to simulate your hunger more and you're going to eat more.

 3. Pick your "treat day", enjoy it, and stick to it

-"Don't think 'I'm going to eat everything in the office.
+"Don't think 'I'm going to eat everything.
 Say 'You know what?
 On Easter Sunday, I'm going to eat my favourite chocolate or my favourite egg, whatever it may be," Tiff advises.